 The Vermillion Lakes are roughly a 6 minute drive from the Town of Banff, making it the perfect place to spend a sunrise or sunset if you are staying in town!
 There is nothing better than skating at golden hour in the mountains – it is so serene and SO beautiful.

-Johnson Lake is a slightly lesser-known lake to skate on (in my opinion).
+Johnson Lake is a slightly lesser-known lake to skate on.
 When we got there around 1 pm on a Saturday it actually wasn’t even busy!
 By the time we were leaving though, things did start to pick up slightly – but definitely not as busy as Lake Louise!

 Another Lake option that is popular among locals – the Spray Lakes are a little more “out of the way” than the other lakes listed, but are still so beautiful and a perfect place to enjoy a day outside in the mountains.